is part of the Informa Markets Division of Informa PLC

 Matt Bennett, grain market analyst, Illinois farmer

-Matt Bennett, with Bennett Consulting, is a Windsor, Illinois, farmer and former grain elevator owner.
+Matt is owner of Bennett Consulting and is a Windsor, Illinois, farmer and former grain elevator owner.
 He is Channel Seed’s grain marketing consultant and holds a Series 3 brokerage license.
 He brokers for and manages the Windsor branch of Bates Commodities, Inc., a CFTC registered, and NFA Member introducing broker.
-Matt’s analysis and commentary on the grain markets appears on various TV and radio stations across the Midwest.
+Matt’s firm specializes in formulating risk-management strategies for corn and soybean farmers and livestock producers.
 A graduate of University of Illinois, Matt and his wife Tiffany live on the family’s centennial farm where they are raising their five children.
 He owns and operates a 3,000-acre corn and soybean farm with his father while raising 60 head of registered Angus cows.

-Curt is responsible for managing the $18.3 billion ag loan portfolio for Farmer Mac, the nation’s premier secondary market for agricultural credit that was created to increase access to and reduce the cost of capital for the benefit of American agriculture and rural communities.
-Curt’s extensive experience in ag lending spans nearly four decades, and his passion for rural America developed at a young age on his family’s grape and tree nut farm in the farming community of Selma, CA. He earned his undergraduate degree in finance from the University of Southern California and his Masters in Agribusiness from Santa Clara University.
+Curt is responsible for managing the $20.7 billion ag loan portfolio as well as the credit administration, underwriting, and client services functions for Farmer Mac, the nation’s secondary market for agr credit.
+Curt’s extensive experience in ag lending spans over four decades, and his passion for rural America developed at a young age on his family’s grape and tree nut farm in the farming community of Selma, CA. He earned his undergraduate degree in finance from the University of Southern California and his Masters in Agribusiness from Santa Clara University.

 Ken Eriksen, Senior Vice President, Informa Economics IEG